cariperi/m0_github_challenge/github_steps.md

 # GitHub Steps

-Describe in your own words how to establish a connection between a local repository and a remote repository on GitHub.
+To establish a connection between a local repo and a remote repo, first make sure you have set up a local repo on your own machine and a GitHub repo under your own account.